klejeune/navelsk/README.md

 Get in the queue quickly on turnip.exchange, because people rush to these high-price islands.

-# How to use
-Go to the [Release page](https://github.com/klejeune/navelsk/releases), download and run the Navelsk.x.x.x.exe file.

 # Source code
 ## Technology
 This software is built with the following technology: